RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 <a name="Ex1Summary"></a>
 #### Exercise 1: Summary ####

-In this exercise you took advantage of ACS for brokering authentication between a Web site and multiple business identity providers: that is a very common scenario, a problem you'd have to solve every time you want to open access for business partners to one application of yours, be it a level of business app or a Software as a Service (SaaS) solution.
-You had the chance to experience how the presence of ACS in the architecture can simplify the task of establishing trust relationships and keeping your application insulated from changes and differences in how the partners handle user information.
+In this exercise you took advantage of ACS for brokering authentication between a Web site and multiple business identity providers: that is a very common scenario, a problem you'd have to solve every time you want to open access for business partners to one cloud service of yours, be it a level of business app or a Software as a Service (SaaS) solution.
+You had the chance to experience how the presence of ACS in the architecture can simplify the task of establishing trust relationships and keeping your cloud service insulated from changes and differences in how the partners handle user information.
 ACS can be configured via management portal or via management API: in this hands-on lab you experienced with both approaches.

 ---